berthayes/cp-zeek/README.md

 It's around 1GB in size and was originally captured over an hour or so.
 The local network is 192.168.1.0/24 and there are maybe a dozen or so hosts that are active.
 Some hosts are more active than others, and some hosts’ activities are more interesting than others.

-One of the running Docker images is responsible for reading the alternate pcap and sending events from Zeek to Apache Kafka.
-This image starts sending data automatically at start time, and the Apache Kafka broker is configured to create topics automatically when it receives them.
-As soon as the environment is up and running, events are streaming into Kafka.
+The Apache Kafka broker is configured to create topics automatically when it receives events.
+As soon as the environment is up and running, events are streaming into Kafka with separate topics created for each flavor of Zeek logs.

 ## Start Processing Data with Apache Kafka & ksqlDB